 During the test, you can also see what that particular school stresses most.
-Do they perform many forms (called hyung or kata)?
+Do they perform many forms (also called hyung or kata)?
 If so, are they hard forms or soft?
 Do they concentrate on the use of the hands or the feet, or do they use them equally?
 These points should all be considered in your selection of a school.

 The prospective student should also have a chance to see if the use of weapons is required or if there is an emphasis on board breaking.
 Also, find out also how much importance is placed on free-sparring.
 During the sparring, see how much control is used by the participants.
 This is a very important point.

 While at the studio, you will have a chance to observe the facilities it provides.
 See if these are up to the standards you have in mind.
 You might also check the following, if they are important to you: the appearance of the students (their uniforms should at least be clean and ironed) and the average age of the people testing.